Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Introduction

-From the upper semi-continuity of the entropy map $\mu \mapsto h_\mu(\s)$, the singular value potential $\Phi_\A$ of any continuous cocycle $\A \in C(\Sig,\glr)$ has at least one equilibrium state \cite{feng2011equilibrium}.
-The main theorem states that for cocycles in $\HH$, irreducibility implies the uniqueness of such equilibrium states.
+From the upper semi-continuity of the entropy map $\mu \mapsto h_\mu(\s)$ and the top Lyapunov exponent $\mu \mapsto \lambda_+(\A,\mu)$, the norm potential $\Phi_\A$ of any continuous cocycle $\A \in C(\Sig,\glr)$ has at least one equilibrium state; see \cite{feng2011equilibrium}.
+The main result of this paper establishes that irreducibility implies the uniqueness of such equilibrium states for cocycles in $\HH$:

 \begin{thmx} Let $\A \in \HH$.
-If $\A$ is irreducible, then the singular value potential $\Phi_\A$ has a unique equilibrium state. \end{thmx}
+If $\A$ is irreducible, then the norm potential $\Phi_\A$ has a unique equilibrium state. \end{thmx}

-Theorem \ref{thm: A} is similar to nowadays a folklore result that singular value potentials of locally constant cocycles generated by irreducible sets of matrices have unique equilibrium states.
-See Remark \ref{rem: loc constant and irred then qm}.
-In order to establish Theorem \ref{thm: A}, we introduce the notion of typical cocycles, which in some sense, contains most cocycles in $\HH$.
+Theorem \ref{thm: A} is similar to nowadays a folklore result that norm potentials of locally constant cocycles generated by irreducible sets of matrices have unique equilibrium states; see Remark \ref{rem: loc constant and irred then qm}.
+For fiber-bunched cocycles, Theorem \ref{thm: A} may be obtained by manipulating a result of Bochi and Garibaldi \cite{bochi2019extremal}; we explain such approach in Subsection \ref{subsec: alternate thm a}.
+Theorem \ref{thm: A} applies for a larger class $\HH$ of cocycles, and we establish it via a different method.
+In order to do so, we introduce the notion of weakly typical cocycles, which in some sense, applies to most cocycles in $\HH$.